Effect of temperature gradient on heavy quark anti-quark potential using gravity dual model: Wilson-Polyakov Loop correlator and Dual Domain Formulation

-The Wilson loop that has been used to model the scenario of the temperature gradient is depicted in Fig.~\ref{fig:single_loop}.
-The relation of the Wilson loop to the heavy quark anti-quark potential could be modeled as~\cite{soo}:
+The Wilson-Polyakov loops that has been used to model the scenario of the temperature gradient is depicted in Fig.~\ref{fig:single_loop}.
+The relation of the Wilson-Polyakov loop correlator to the heavy Quark anti-Quark potential could be modeled as~\cite{soo}: